daviehh/fanshim-cpp/README.md

 - `brightness`: an integer from 0 to 31, LED brightness, 0 means no LED (default).

+-  `blink`: an integer in [0, 1 , 2], where
+   - 0: no blink (default);
-- `blink`: an integer 0 or 1, where 1 means the LED will blink when the fan is not spinning.
-Defaults to 0.
-(Note turning blink on can cause ~0.7 % cpu on raspberry pi 4 on my end.)
+   - 1: the LED will blink when the fan is not spinning;
+   - 2: the LED will "breath" when the fan is not spinning, the max brightness in this mode is `breath_brgt` (default 10).

 ## Notes/todo